Multiple people charged in connection to Matthew Perry’s death - KVIA

 “They knew what they were doing was wrong,” Estrada said.

 The beloved actor who starred as Chandler Bing on “Friends” died in October 2023 at the age of 54.
-Perry was found floating face down in the pool of his Pacific Palisades home.
+Perry was found floating face down in a stand-alone jacuzzi at his Pacific Palisades home.
 The actor died as a result of “acute effects of ketamine” and subsequent drowning, according to the Los Angeles Medical Examiner’s Office autopsy report.

 “Matthew Perry’s journey began with unscrupulous doctors who abused their position of trust because they saw him as a payday, to street dealers who gave him ketamine in unmarked vials,” DEA Administrator Anne Milgram said in the press release.
 “Every day, the DEA works tirelessly with our federal, state, and local partners to protect the public and to hold accountable those that distribute deadly and dangerous drugs – whether they are local drug traffickers or doctors who violate their sworn oath to care for patients.”